beipeng/beipeng.github.io/_pages/about.md

 * SEP 2024: Our paper [Centralised Rehearsal of Decentralised Cooperation: Multi-Agent Reinforcement Learning for the Scalable Coordination of Residential Energy Flexibility](https://www.sciencedirect.com/science/article/pii/S0306261924017896?via%3Dihub) has been accepted for publication in Applied Energy.

-* SEP 2024: Our paper [Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning](https://arxiv.org/abs/2404.16807) has been accepted at the Findings of the Conference on Empirical Methods in Natural Language Processing (EMNLP 2024).
+* SEP 2024: Our paper [Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning](https://arxiv.org/abs/2404.16807) has been accepted at EMNLP 2024 Findings.

 * AUG 2024: Our paper [Accelerating Laboratory Automation Through Robot Skill Learning for Sample Scraping](https://arxiv.org/abs/2209.14875) has been accepted at IEEE CASE 2024 and was selected as a finalist for the [Best Healthcare Automation Paper Award](https://2024.ieeecase.org/awards/).

-* AUG 2024: Our paper Contextual Transformers for Goal-Oriented Reinforcement Learning has been accepted at the SGAI International Conference on Artificial Intelligence 2024.

 * FEB 2024: I served as the Co-Chair for the [Competition Track of IJCAI 2024](https://ijcai24.org/call-for-competitions-and-challenges/).